* H1 pretax profit 13.8 mln stg vs loss of 13.6 mln stg

 * CFO Alastair Miller to step down

-Britain’s retailers have enjoyed a better few months recently as the economy has moved back into growth, though a warm autumn has hampered some clothing chains’ ability to shift winter ranges and executives see continued pressure on consumers with wage rises lagging inflation.
+Britain’s retailers have generally enjoyed a better year as the economy has moved back into growth, though executives see continued pressure on consumers with wage rises lagging inflation.

-New Look, which trades from over 1,100 stores across 32 countries, made a pretax profit of 13.8 million pounds ($22.0 million) in the 26 weeks to Sept.
+The firm, which trades from over 1,100 stores across 32 countries, made a pretax profit of 13.8 million pounds in the 26 weeks to Sept.
 28, reversing a loss of 13.6 million pounds in the same period last year, on group revenue up 6 percent to 753.2 million pounds.

 Gross margin at group level rose 40 basis points due to tighter control of stock and fewer markdowns.

 New Look slumped to a loss in 2011-12 but made a small profit in the 2012-13 year.

 The firm said it sees a “huge” international opportunity and plans to open its first store in China by spring 2014 and have about 20 by the end of that year.